 When upgrading in the Site Manager user interface, the Image Guardian status will be preserved.
 If it was previously installed, it will be installed and upgraded with the Site Manager server.
 If it wasn't, however, it will not be installed.

-To change whether Image Guardian is installed after Site Manager installation, use the Modify option on the Programs (or Apps and Features in Windows 10) control panel
+If you are upgrading from an older version of Site Manager (7.2 or earlier), Image Guardian will not be installed when you upgrade.
+You will need to first upgrade to a version 7.3 Site Manager, and then use the Modify option on the Programs (or Apps and Features in Windows 10) control panel

 As with first time installation, you might need to reboot your computer before the Image Guardian driver is properly installed and usable.

 If Image Guardian is installed and an upgrade to the Image Guardian driver is installed, the Site Manager installer will set this update to happen on next reboot and the system will continue using the older driver until reboot.
 This is done to ensure that Image Guardian protection is not lost on upgrade.

 If this happens, the Image Guardian configuration tool will warn that a reboot is pending and refuse to allow reconfiguration of Image Guardian settings until this has been performed